mlr77/mlr77.github.io/projects/project-2.md

 <img class="ui image" src="../images/proj2_model_img.png">

-Most of flight delays can be attributed to three main factors.
+Most flight delays can be attributed to three main factors.
 The leading factor is waiting on an aircraft that simply arrives late.
 The next is air carrier delay, which can be maintenance, cleaning, baggage loading or fueling related.
 The third leading factor is a National Aviation System Delay, which can be due to many reasons, such as : non-extreme weather, heavy traffic volume, or air